 Heat rash is not as common as acne, but it’s definitely an issue for men during hot, humid weather.
 They typically appear on the back, chest, or neck, and they don’t fill with pus-like acne blemishes do.

-How to Prevent From Sweat Pimples And Head Rash
+How to Prevent From Sweat Pimples And Heat Rash

 Avoid tight clothes and accessories during working out – We bet you look awesome in tight-fitting gym clothes, however, they are trapping sweat on your skin, which may lead to heat rash or even acne.
 Always wear loose clothes during your workout that let sweat evaporate and won’t cause friction by rubbing against your skin.

 After your workout, shower with antibacterial soap or body washes – Showering after an intense workout will flush out all dirt, and sweat full of toxins.
 Use a good, yet gentle body wash that is made from natural ingredients, to clear get the swat out of your face, hair, and body.
 Use a body wash that doesn’t dry your skin and cool water.

 Wash your workout clothing regularly – Cleaning your clothing, and other materials that come in contact with your skin.